Threadbar Systems used on the new Guaíba Bridge

 DYWIDAG supplied this project with Threadbar systems, including DYWIDAG Threadbar Ø 32 mm, Ø 36 mm and Ø 47 mm and accessories.

-The DYWIDAG Threadbars Ø 32 mm was used to extend the bridge deck, when the DYWIDAG Treadbars Ø 36 mm and Ø 47 mm were applied vertically in the columns.
+The DYWIDAG Threadbars Ø 32 mm were used to extend the bridge deck, when the DYWIDAG Treadbars Ø 36 mm and Ø 47 mm were applied vertically in the columns.
 DYWIDAG also used its Threadbars to lift segmental box girders to its final position.

 Strand Anchorage Systems were also used in the cantilever precast segmental elements.